Skip to main content

 Cartoon of a drop coming out of a pipette with a synthetic cell including a computer chip

-NCI and the National Institute for Biological Imaging and Bioengineering (NIBIB) collaboratively lead the Synthetic Biology and Cancer Program.
+NCI and the National Institute for Biomedical Imaging and Bioengineering (NIBIB) collaboratively lead the Synthetic Biology and Cancer Program.
 The goal of the program is to support synthetic biology approaches for cancer research that will expand technology development, promote transdisciplinary partnerships, spur new efforts to advance mechanistic understanding of cancer, and create new possibilities for cancer prevention and management.

 Each project defines an important cancer research question and uniquely addresses that question with a synthetic biology technology based on an adapted biological system that can sense input, apply logic to determine a response to the input, and initiate a response.
 The emphasis is on both the significance of the cancer research question and the innovation and potential of the technical approach.